czkoudy/gmail-clone/README.md

-# Gmail CLone created using React
+# Gmail Clone created using React

-This has been created using ReactJS
+This has been created using ReactJS.

+After login with your gmail you will see a pretty good clone of gmail app.

 ##Live deploy
 https://clone-14d34.web.app